-The deadline for applications for Summer 2017 and Academic Year 2017-2018 grants will be posted soon.
+The deadline for applications for Summer 2017 and Academic Year 2017-2018 grants is January 31, 2017.
 FLAS Information Sessions will take place during the following dates and times:

 Monday, November 14 | 10:00 AM | Room 3009, FedEx Global Education Center